briansunter/graph/site/src/content/logseq/how-to-take-smart-notes.md

 ## Permanent notes

 > Permanent Notes are directed towards an audience who are ignorant of the thoughts behind the text and unaware of the original context.
-They are only equipped with a general kledge of the field.
+They are only equipped with a general knowledge of the field.

 The emphasis of the workflow is to generate permanent notes: useful self-contained ideas in 1-3 sentences.
 These ideas are helpful in different contexts, and you should consider how these notes relate to existing notes.